-Become a student at University of the Rockies from anywhere in the U.S. by enrolling in an online degree program, or pursue an MA in Counseling or a Doctor of Psychology, Clinical Specialization at the state-of-the-art facility in Denver.
+Become a student at University of the Rockies from anywhere in the U.S. by enrolling in an online degree program, or pursue a graduate degree at our Denver Campus.

 University of the Rockies specializes in providing graduate education in the social and behavioral sciences, with special emphasis in practical and business applications.

-All of our faculty members hold doctorate degrees and bring both theoretical understanding and practical, real-world understanding to the classroom.
+All of our faculty members hold doctoral degrees and bring both theoretical understanding and practical, real-world understanding to the classroom.

 Each student receives the full support of the faculty and staff.
 You can count on your community to recognize and encourage your efforts all the way through graduation day and beyond, with a wealth of networking opportunities and mentoring.